 Summerley Private Estate

-Summerley Private Estate is home to 350 families.
+Summerley Private Estate is home to approximately 350 families.
 Built mainly in the 1920s and 1930s the houses are substantial and of individual design.
-The estate itself is run by LE Walwin & Partners Ltd (LEWP) who own the roads and common areas and control the covenants to which home owners are subject.
-The Summerley Private Estate Residents’ Association (SPERA) maintains the roads under an agreement with LEWP and collects annual maintenance fees for this purpose.
+The estate itself is owned by Summerley Estate Mangement Company Limited, who own the roads, verges and common areas and control the covenants to which home owners are subject.

 Please note that along with the covenants on the households there are also restrictions on beach access and ramps pertaining to exclusions of motor craft (including jet skis) which can not be launched from the Summerley Estate.